Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Add point scene layer/README.md

 ## How it works

-1. Create a scene.
+1. Create a `Scene`.
 2. Create an `ArcGISSceneLayer` with the URL to a point scene layer service.
-3. Add the layer to the scene's operational layers collection.
+3. Add the layer to the scene's operational layers.

 ## Relevant API